 I don’t pick a random stock and then try to trade it.
 For example, I don’t try to swing trade Apple or Tesla just because everyone is talking about them.
 Doing so would mean you need to come up with a strategy for whatever that stock is doing.
 That is backwards.
 Instead, I trade strategies that I know work, and then find stocks that have patterns or current conditions that align with those strategies (discussed above).

 The scan list can be quite big, sometimes producing 200 stocks for example.
 Our job is to widdle the scan list down to a trade list of only a few stocks.
-These are the stocks from the scan list that we actually intend to put out orders in and potentially trade.
+These are the stocks from the scan that we will watch closely.

 We then need to wait for the pattern to fully form, per the strategy guidelines, before entering a trade with the order types discussed above.